Charlene Ruto: Office of the First Daughter

 In 2022, Charlene had been conducting activities under the unofficial title "Office of the First Daughter", leading to public criticism and questions about the funding source.
 Despite comparisons to Ivanka Trump and a humorous nickname, "Quickmart Ivanka" or "low budget Ivanka", she continues her engagements.
 She clarified that her "office" is a private entity, not taxpayer-funded, focusing on youth and climate change advocacy.
 However, critics argue about the implications of her actions, given her father's anti-dynasty stance.

 Selling 'smokies'

 In 2022, Charlene stirred up social media when she shared that she used to sell 'smokies kachumbari', a popular snack, during her time at Daystar University.
 She stated that 'smokies' were a hot commodity back then, which motivated her to start the small business.
 Her revelation sparked a variety of responses from the online community, with some doubting the authenticity of her story as her father was the Deputy President then.

 Youth unemployment remark

 On 7 February 2024, Charlene faced social media backlash following her comments about Kenyan youth in a TV interview.
 She encouraged young people to be proactive, start income-generating projects, and participate in global discussions, especially on climate change.
 However, critics felt her remarks were insensitive and disconnected from the realities faced by Kenyan youth, arguing that her privileged background might have influenced her understanding.

+Personal life

+On 8 August 2026, Charlene got engaged to Isaya Yunge, a Tanzanian tech and business entrepreneur.
+The ceremony was held at her father's Intonna Heritage farm in Kilgoris, Narok County.